Metal 3D

 Fire resistance check

-The fire resistance check for timber sections in Metal 3D was already possible in previous versions and is carried out by a different module: the Timber sections module (common to Metal 3D and Integrated 3D sections of CYPECAD).
-This module designs the timber sections for fire exposure so they comply with the selected design code (CTE DB-SE M –Spain-, NBR 7190 or Eurocode 5).
+The fire resistance check for timber sections in CYPE 3D was already possible in previous versions and is carried out by a different module: the Timber sections module (common to CYPE 3D and Integrated 3D sections of CYPECAD).
+This module designs the timber sections for fire exposure so they comply with the selected design code (CTE DB SE-M –Spain-, NBR 7190 or Eurocode 5).

 Welded and bolted connections

-The type of joints resolved by the Joints I and Joints II modules are more applicable to warehouses designed in Metal 3D and the Integrated 3D structures of CYPECAD, whilst the joints designed by the Joints III module is for more use in building structures composed of frames designed in CYPECAD.
-Nonetheless, each joint designed by any of the indicated modules is resolved in the same manner regardless of the program used, furthermore, the joints I and Joints III modules contain several types of joints common to both modules.
+The type of joints resolved by the Joints I, Joints II and Joints V modules are more applicable to warehouses designed in CYPE 3D and the Integrated 3D structures of CYPECAD, whilst the joints designed by the Joints III and Joints IV modules are for more use in building structures composed of frames designed in CYPECAD.
+Nonetheless, each joint designed by any of the indicated modules is resolved in the same manner regardless of the program used, furthermore, the Joints I, Joints II, Joints III and Joints IV modules contain several types of joints common to both modules.

 More information on the properties of these modules can be found at the following links: